escodebar/trainings/slides.md

 * The index file is a binary file and it is not discussed in this training
 * The name of the objects is given by their (SHA1) hash
 * To improve file-system usage, the objects are stored in folders
-* You can add any kind of content into a Git repository.
+* You can add any kind of content into a Git repository, yet some objects shouldn't be added (large files which change a lot)
 * Git will store this content in an object.
 * Git objects are seen as part of the Git internals!
 * Understanding objects is relevant for using Git well